 What is it?
 Is it a food culture created from the wilderness of New Zealand by our ancestors in order to survive a harsh environment through time, trial and error, or is it a culture in its purest form……unique?
-Compared to other nations around the world during the past thousand years, probably not
+Compared to other nations around the world during the past thousand years or so, probably not

-Successive methods formulated and modified to gather food from the environment, like flowers, roots, tubers, pollen and the trapping of bird life and animals, fish and seafood cooked or eaten naturally is still a process still practiced by some Iwi today.
+Successive methods formulated and modified to gather food from the environment, like flowers, roots, tubers, pollen, the trapping of bird life, animals, fish and seafood cooked or eaten naturally is a process still practiced by Maori communities across New Zealand today.

-Established food sources with physical evidence found throughout New Zealand.
-Cultivation was an asset that would see Maori survive these harsh conditions in early New Zealand times.
+Established food sources with physical evidence found throughout New Zealand showed that cultivation was an asset that would see Maori survive harsh conditions in early New Zealand times.

-Fortunately, early visitors to New Zealand did bring with them the all almighty pen and captivate, preserve and record many of our fauna, flora, and wild life had it not been for the likes of Captain James Cook who had with him scientist Joseph Banks, who were to visit us in 1768 traveling throughout New Zealand till their return to England in 1771.
+Fortunately, early visitors to New Zealand captured, preserved and recorded a lot of information about our fauna, flora, and wild life had it not been for the likes of Captain James Cook who had with him scientist Joseph Banks, who in 1768 traveling throughout New Zealand till their return to England in 1771.

-It would have been impossible also had it not been for the likes of missionaries, botanists or ethno botanists, William Colenso, Elsdon Best and Richard Taylor who were to establish with enough certainty which plant materials were indeed used for medical purposes, building, clothing, and more importantly to me processed for food.
+It would have been impossible had it not been for missionaries, botanists or ethnology botanists like William Colenso, Elsdon Best and Richard Taylor who researched and studied which plant materials were used for medical purposes, building, clothing, and more importantly used as a food resource.

-My passion and research in the culinary arena especially the Maori Cuisine philosophy has been with me since 1964 learned to my generation by our grandfathers, grandmothers, aunts, cousins and fellow villagers with favorit uncle Te Karo Titoko who was adament we worked and learned together the arts and crafts of the forests…
+My passion and research in the culinary Maori cuisine philosophy has been with me since 1964 learned to my generation by our grandfathers, grandmothers, aunts, cousins and fellow villagers with favorit uncle Te Karo Titoko who was adament we worked and learned together the arts and crafts of the forests…

-They were as my people back home placed them, absolute bastards.
-Unless they had your utmost attention, a very swift belt across the ear area would soon get it.
+The teaching practices were taught by some colourful characters unless they had your utmost attention, a very swift belt across the ear area would soon get it.
 With teaching policies like that one would hardly forget the subject taught.
-A practice I am glad no longer happens in schools I think?
+A practice I am so glad no longer happens in schools I think?

-We were in my opinion privileged to be schooled in the practice of respect at an early age like our culture, heritage, close association with nature but more importantly for me our customary hospitality cultural experience you get when on the Marae
+We were in my opinion privileged to be schooled in the practice of respect at an early age like our culture, heritage, close association with nature but more importantly our customary hospitality cultural experience you get on the Marae

 Changes to our culinary ethos

-Our typical Diet.
-A typical diet at my home would consist of the traditional boil up, - wild pork, corned beef with either puha or watercress, Tamahou or Parekareka potato, kumara, or pikopiko, or Kamokamo.
+A typical meal at home consisted of the national pot of boil up, - wild pork or corned beef with potato, kumara, kamokamo, puha, watercress or pikopiko.

 The Sunday roast, a national treasure would always be accompanied with roasted vegetables notably the pumpkin, kumara, potato and when it was available and always a treat was kamokamo tails.

 Paraoa Rewena made using “Kotero” as the leaven, dripping with butter and wild honey.
-Whakamara puha cooked sometimes with onion and on rare occasions with kutae.
-Preserved or marinated cockles and Wai kanga.
+Whakamara puha cooked with onion and on rare occasions with kutae. preserved for later and marinated cockles and fermented corn “wai-kanga”.

 My grand parents remembered the change over from Kai Parapara, Kai Mata, Kai hinuhinu, Kai maroke and Kai Rangi wehi, over to the now infamous “boil up” culture that is so synonymous with Maori cuisine.

-The Hangi of course was our principal method of cooking, other methods were
+The Hangi is our principal method of cooking, other methods were

-During festive gatherings, be it a wedding, funeral, birthday.
-It was always a communal effort and a task I think every young kid volunteered for because;
+During festive gatherings, be it a wedding, funeral, birthday was always a communal effort and a task I enjoyed as a young kid always volunteering to help out because;

-Although culturally there have been many changes in our normal diet , the one true cultural character that remains to this day is our “Aroha” and spiritual gift of “Kai Tiaki Tangata”.
+Cultural changes in our diet and character that remains to this day is our “Aroha” and spiritual gift of “Kai Tiaki Tangata”.
 The art of hosting, looking after, feeding and in some cases drowning our guests in a sea of tea’s and coffee’s accompanied sometimes with a barrage of cakes and biscuits our version of being a good host.

 Cultivation Culture of our Taonga

-We would prepare our fields for ploughing, we would see the fruit trees were trimmed, pruned, and cared for every autumn, we would cut back the raspberry shrubs, the gooseberry vines, and in some cases the grape vines and citrus trees.
+The fields would be readied for ploughing, the fruit trees trimmed, pruned, and cared for every autumn, cut back the raspberry shrubs, gooseberry vines, and in some cases the grape vines and citrus trees.

 Meats were preserved in vats of fat, eels smoked and dried, fish was dried, beef dried as well.
 And yes, my grandfather delved into the art of preserving pigeon, kiwi and Tui in fat.
 We unfortunately are stuck with the chicken.
 Many traders too would delve into trapping our kiwi but only for its feathers.
 One such trader caught over 2500 to adorn the hats of the European households.

 So what happened?
 Why have these practices stopped?
 In the past Maori grew things for survival.

-Granted there are some folk who still do for the Whanau but in the wider picture, not that many.
+Granted there are some folk who still do this but in the wider picture, not that many.
 The emphasis today for Maori is cash cultivation with very little of these crops donated for free to the Marae as was the practice in the past.
-However during this Wananga I have met growers here who are keen to re-establish that market and I will be available to help that team succeed in some form or another.
-Ka mura te ahi ka kite ia te kanohi ma te Kanohi ka ora te tinana me te Wairua

 The Hospitality Industry and our food icons

 Our Maori Cultural Culinary Cuisine is still here waiting to be discovered, tapped and exploited.
 In my inception into the Hospitality Industry in 1973, I did not once see any foods anywhere that resembled what I grew up with in the kitchens I worked in until recently now that this craft is in demand.

 However I did learn about Tuatua soup, Pacific raw fish, and floaters (fried bread) with a hole in it, the Americans called it a doughnut.